adamstorer/jekyll-cayman-theme/_topublish/2018-4-23-Joas-Creativity.markdown

 The creativity of action does not contain a push to fit concepts into themodel .

 Instead we try to understand how human action functions, rather than putting them into our model.

+>every
+action theory that takes basic pragmatist ideas as its point of departure must assume that creatively found solutions to the action problem will be absorbed into new 'beliefs', or, more precisely, into altered routines.
+This means that even acts of the utmost creativity assume the preexistence of a bedrock of underlying routine actions and external conditions which are simply taken as given p.197